We’re committed to easy access for everyone

 Optimising your set-up for your needs

-The AbilityNet website provides guidance to make your computer more accessible.
+The AbilityNet website provides guidance to make your computer more accessible, enabling computer users to make the most of the internet whatever their ability or disability.
 It offers help with seeing the screen, using your keyboard and mouse, hearing sounds, and with reading and spelling.
-The BBC My web, My way website also provides accessibility help, enabling computer users to make the most of the internet whatever their ability or disability.

 To help us assist you with any issues you have, it is recommended that you read the WAI’s Contacting Organisations about Inaccessible Websites, and provide the information advised in your request.